 How the pandemic is changing policing

-This week I’ve been from Tunisia’s capital Tunis, where police are using ungainly four-wheel robots to enforce local lockdown rules.
+This week I’ve been watching videos from Tunisia’s capital Tunis, where police are using ungainly four-wheel robots to enforce local lockdown rules.
 One shows a man trying to reason with the submarine-shaped vehicle.
 “I just went out to buy cigarettes,” he says in response to questions bellowed at him through the robot’s microphone.
 “OK hurry up and buy your cigarettes and head straight back home,” it says.

 The “P-Guard” robot – manufactured by Tunisian firm Enova Robotics – is not really doing the talking.
 Instead its movements and microphone are controlled by a human operator, working on behalf of Tunisia’s Interior Ministry from behind a screen.
 The officer can demand to see people’s ID papers to check they are allowed out on the streets despite the country’s lockdown.